Table of Contents

-Most of the link types are self explanatory.
-But Article Submission sites I use are moderated or have minimal spam.
+Most of the link types are self-explanatory.
+Use article submission sites that are moderated or have minimal spam.
 For example, medium or (formerly) ezine.
-The auto approval sites are spammy and can hurt your seo.
+The auto-approval sites are spammy and can hurt your SEO.

-Niche Links are q and a sites or forums related to your niche.
-Little seo value aside from relevancy but it can bring traffic.
-You do not need a lot of links these.
+Niche Links are Q&A sites or forums related to your niche.
+It has little SEO value aside from relevancy but it can bring traffic.
+You do not need a lot of links for these.

 The goal is to be where you should be.
-If you know of a popular forum in your niche.
-It is traffic and no follow relevant links but you get good anchor text diversity for low effort.
+If you know about a popular forum in your niche.
+It is all traffic and no follow relevant links, but you get good anchor text diversity for low effort.

 The most important factor is to have something worth sharing.
-I create great info graphics (free with sites like canvas) and post them to sites like imgur.
+Create great infographics (free with sites like canvas) and post them to sites like Imgur.
 You also can try to pitch your infographic as guest posts.

-A side note is I found the Guest inforgraphic doesnt work well in all niches.
-Dont expect a seo to give you a link.
-It works better in my experience when you reach out to real bloggers with a small following.
+A side note is that the Guest infographics doesn’t work well in all niches.
+Don’t expect an SEO to give you a link.
+It works better when you reach out to real bloggers with a small following.

-Doc sharing is the same way.
-A short ebook, or power point is ideal.
-Your own work and not a spun garbage document.
+Document sharing is the same way.
+A short eBook or PowerPoint is ideal.
+Your work and not a spun garbage document.
 Create something people would want to share.

 Possible PBN or Guest Posts

-No, not public blog network posts or bought guest posts.
+Public blog network posts or bought guest posts.
 If after three months you are stuck in SERPs you may need some outreach.
-If you do kw research well you wont need these.
+If you do keyword research well you won’t need these.
 But for medium and harder links you will need these.

-I aim for five a month in addition to other link building.
+Aim for five posts a month in addition to other link building.
 The key is consistency.
-You wont make it up SERPs with one Guest Post in most cases.
+You won’t make it up in SERPs with one Guest Post in most cases.

-You may have noticed some of my personal favorite link types are missing.
+You may have noticed that some of the common link types are missing.
 Such as blog comments.
-I have noticed that over 90% of blog comments never get approved.
+It has been observed that over 90% of blog comments never get approved.
 And if you try to communicate with the blogger or website owner, about half get approved with no link.

-The blog comments that do get auto approved are junk.
+The blog comments that do get auto-approved are junk.
 These are great for tier two links.
 Or building relationships with websites.
-I do use them, but not for direct seo benefit.
+Use them, but not for direct SEO benefit.

-In January I started with a medium comp kw.
-I already had the foundational links built to the home page.
+Started in January with medium competition keywords, the foundational links were already built to the home page.
 SERPs were filled with big niche sites.
 Health niche.
 All the sites have hundreds or thousands of pages.
-Three sites I was concerned with.
-This kw was medium competition.
+There were three sites that was worth the concern and the keywords were of medium competition.

-January to March I did the aforementioned steps.
-I made it to page three in April.
-I then added Guests Posts I earned by outreach.
+January to March, the aforementioned steps were followed.
+By April it was on page three.
+Guests Posts were later added that was earned by outreach.
 This is where manual blog comments helped.

-After five guest posts I made it to page one.
-I then resumed normal link building.
-I also had some q and a links which brought me direct traffic.
+After five Guest Post, the site made it to page one.
+Then normal link building was resumed while some Q&A links brought direct traffic.

-By may the site moved to top 3.
+By May the site moved to top 3.
 This was due to CTR and superior content.
-I also had q and a answers listed at SERP 7 – 10.
-Those did vary but are often featured as first related result in a google search.
+The Q&A answers were listed at SERP 7 – 10.
+Those did vary but are often featured as a first related result in a google search.

-Why did I spend 5 months ranking a term?
+Why were 5 months spent to rank a term?

 It was worth it.
 The term is only 3,000 monthly searches.
 But the traffic converts into clients.
-I make a good ROI on this keyword.
+It makes a good ROI on this keyword.

-With easier keywords, even in 2018, you can rank fast.
-Lower competition rank with provided method quicker.
+With easier keywords, even in 2021, you can rank fast.
+Lower competition rank with the provided method quicker.

 No matter the traffic, or searches, you need to be able to convert.
-For some niches social media convert better or will give you a better ROI.
+For some niches, social media converts better or will give you a better ROI.
 Any trending term or item will typically do better with social media.
 For example, remember fidget spinners?
-Do you think kids googled fidget spinners and waited a week for them to be drop shipped?
+Do you think kids googled fidget spinners and waited a week for them to be drop-shipped?
 Or would kids have bought them locally or on social media?

-Before you build a single link you know how you can make money with it and if the effort is worth the outcome.
+Before you build a single link you know how you can make money with it and whether the effort is worth the outcome.